Burgwerd: History

-Burgwerd was originally a village on a terp or mound on the Dieperderhimpolder dyke.
+Burgwerd was originally a village on a terp or mound on the Dieperderhimpolder dike.
 In the 13th century it was known as Borghwarth.

-The church dating from the 13th century was made from weatherboard until 1726.

-There are two windmills in Burgwerd, the Aylvapoldermolen and De Heimerter Mole.
+The village has four Rijksmonuments; Johanneskerk, the church which dates to the 13th century; two windmills, the Aylvapoldermolen and De Heimerter Mole; and the ornate iron fence surrounding the Dutch Reformed church.

 On 21 July 2006 there was a reunion of inhabitants and former residents of Burgwerd.
 Before 2011, the village was part of the Wûnseradiel municipality.